pulsar-edit/documentation/docs/infrastructure/scoped-settings.md

 const scopeDescriptor = [
 	"source.js",
 	"meta.function.js",
-	"entity.name.function.js",
+	"entity.name.function.js"
 ];
 const value = atom.config.get("my-package.my-setting", {
-	scope: scopeDescriptor,
+	scope: scopeDescriptor
 });
 ```

-But, you do not need to generate scope descriptors by hand.
-There are a couple
-methods available to get the scope descriptor from the editor:
+But you do not need to generate scope descriptors by hand.
+There are a couple methods available to get the scope descriptor from the editor:

 - {TextEditor::getRootScopeDescriptor} to get the language’s descriptor; for example, `[".source.js"]`.
 - {TextEditor::scopeDescriptorForBufferPosition} to get the descriptor at a specific position in the buffer.